tc39/notes/meetings/2019-03/mar-26.md

 DE: There is a difference, but this example may be wrong.
 You should consult CLDR if you're more interested.
 For stage 3, Leo has signed off as has Frank.
 Is this ready for Stage 3?

-MS: So these patterns are not standardized?
+MLS: So these patterns are not standardized?

 DE: They are specified in CLDR.
 This is like most of the rest of ECMA-402.
 We cannot nail it down completely.

-MS: So what you're really saying is that we are deferring to another standard.
+MLS: So what you're really saying is that we are deferring to another standard.

 DE: We really *want* to give implementations the ability to do these tailorings while remaining spec-compliant.

-MS: Seems like a developer wants standardized behavior across all implementations.
+MLS: Seems like a developer wants standardized behavior across all implementations.

 DE: It's just not possible for anything in ECMA-402 to work like that.